-- (1) In General.
-On timely motion, the court may permit anyone to intervene who: - (A) is given a conditional right to intervene by a statute; or - (B) has a claim or defense that shares with the main action a common question of law or fact. - (2) By a Governmental Entity.
-On timely motion, the court may permit a governmental entity to intervene if a party's claim or defense is based on: - (A) a statute or executive order administered by the governmental entity; or - (B) any regulation, order, requirement, or agreement issued or made under the statute or executive order. - (3) Delay or Prejudice.
-In exercising its discretion, the court must consider whether the intervention will unduly delay or prejudice the adjudication of the original parties' rights. - (c) Notice and motion required.
-A motion to intervene must be served on the parties as provided in Rule 5.
-The motion must state the grounds for intervention and set out the claim or defense for which intervention is sought.
+- (1) In general.
+On timely motion, the court may permit anyone to intervene who: - (A) is given a conditional right to intervene by a statute; or - (B) has a claim or defense that shares with the main action a common question of law or fact, so long as the claim is one over which the court hasjurisdiction. - (2) By a governmental entity.
+On timely motion, the court may permit a governmental entity to intervene if a party's claim or defense is based on: - (A) a statute or executive order administered by the governmental entity; or - (B) any regulation, order, requirement, or agreement issued or made under the statute or executive order. - (3) Delay or prejudice.
+In exercising its discretion, the court will consider whether the intervention will unduly delay or prejudice the adjudication of the original parties' rights. - (c) Notice and motion required.
+A motion to intervene must be served on the parties as provided in Rule 5 of the Utah Rules of Civil Procedure.
+The motion must state the grounds for intervention and be accompanied by a pleading that sets out the claim or defense for which intervention is sought.

 - (d) Constitutionality of Utah statutes, ordinances, rules, and other administrative or legislative enactments. - (1) Challenges to a statute.
-If a party challenges the constitutionality of a statute in an action in which the Attorney General has not appeared, the party raising the question of constitutionality shall notify the Attorney General of such fact by serving the notice on the Attorney General by email or, if circumstances prevent service by email, by mail at the address below.
-The party shall then file proof of service with the court.
+If a party challenges the constitutionality of a statute in an action in which the Attorney General has not appeared, the party raising the question of constitutionality must notify the Attorney General of such fact by serving the notice on the Attorney General by email or, if circumstances prevent service by email, by mail at the address below.
+The party must then file proof of service with the court.